jessicawyz/tp/docs/UserGuide.md

 **Q**: What are the system requirements for TuteeTally?<br>
 **A**: TuteeTally requires Java 11 or above to run.
 It is compatible with Windows, MacOS, and Linux operating systems.

-**Q**: Can I back up my TuteeTally data?
+**Q**: Can I back up my TuteeTally data?<br>
 **A**: Yes, it is recommended to regularly back up your tuteetally.json data file by copying it to a secure location.
 This ensures that your data can be restored in case of software or hardware issues.

-**Q**: What are the common mistakes to avoid when using TuteeTally?
+**Q**: What are the common mistakes to avoid when using TuteeTally?<br>
 **A**: Common mistakes include inputting commands in the wrong format,in such instances you may reference either the error message or this User Guide on the correct format.

-**Q**: How can I recover deleted student data?
+**Q**: How can I recover deleted student data?<br>
 **A**: Once student data is deleted, it cannot be recovered through the application.
 Regular backups of your data file are recommended to prevent loss of data.

-**Q**: What happens if I encounter a bug?
+**Q**: What happens if I encounter a bug?<br>
 **A**: You may report any bugs on our [GitHub](https://github.com/AY2324S2-CS2103T-F10-2/tp/issues).
 If possible, do provide a detailed description of the problem, steps to reproduce it, and any screenshots.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. **Multi-Screen Usage Issue**: When transitioning from using multiple screens to only the primary screen, the application's GUI may appear off-screen if it was previously moved to a secondary display.
+To resolve this issue, delete the `preferences.json` file and restart the application. <br>

-2. **When using the payment commands**, the display will round the payment amounts to the nearest $0.01.
-So if you enter a payment of $0.001, it will be displayed as $0.00.
-However, the application will accurately track the exact amounts entered, without rounding.
+2. **Payment Rounding Display**: Payment amounts are displayed rounded to the nearest cent ($0.01).
+For example, an entry of `$0.001` will be shown as `$0.00`.
+However, the application accurately tracks and records the exact amounts entered. <br>

+3. **Zero Balance Command Entry**: If a student's balance is already $0, entering a `markpayment` or `resetpayments` command is permitted, but no changes will be made. <br>

-3. **Empty white block when maximised**, currently there is an empty white block in the bottom when the app is maximised
+4. **Maximized View Anomaly**: When the application is maximized, an empty white block may appear at the bottom of the screen. <br>

-4. **Empty white block in log when viewing students details**, currently there is an empty white block when viewing a student with no logs.
+5. **Student Log Viewing**: When a student with no logs is viewed, an empty white block is displayed. <br>

-5. **Summary Stats Window**, currently it shows the exact value instead of showing only 2 decimal place.
-For example, a payment of $100.50 owed by the students is shown as `$100.500000`.
+6. **Summary Stats Window Precision**: The Summary Stats Window displays exact values with more than two decimal places.
+For example, a payment of `$100.50` owed by students will be shown as `$100.500000`. <br>

-6. **Log window not updating**, if the log window for the student was not closed when adding a new log, the user will need to close and reopen the log window using `view -id {ID}` to see the changes.
+7. **Adding New Logs**: If a previous log window for a student remains open and new logs are added, the log window must be reopened using the command `view -id {ID}` to reflect the updates. <br>

 --------------------------------------------------------------------------------------------------------------------
 ## Command summary